sightsdev/SIGHTSVision/README.md

 ## Downloading and Running

 The main file for hazmat detection is hazmat.py.
-Use the -h flag to see all the available parameters:
+Use the -h flag to see all the parameters:
 ```python hazmat.py -h```

 Use the -vs flag for the video source. w for webcam, r for robot camera: